 In homage to this, we’re reflecting on the ways that travel and food impact our lives, and what we might have done differently, knowing what we know now.

 Start a conversation with your taxi cab driver.
 Make friends with boutique shop owners.
 Or bartenders.
+Join an intimate travel group (like our Salt & Wind trips)!
 Or seek out events like EatWith (to try local chef's foods) — after all, no guide book can tell you as much as a resident can.

 We are all about boutique — with design-forward, boutique hotels on the rise, we love opting for accommodations on the smaller size.
 Want to go even smaller?
 Shared housing sites like Airbnb and OneFineStay have made it all the easier to truly experience what a city has to offer.